On the p-typical de Rham-Witt complex over W(k): Background on Witt complexes and the de Rham-Witt complex

 \big(In other words,

 and similarly for multiplication on the right.\big) The map $V$ must further satisfy $V \lambda = \lambda V$ and

 \end{enumerate} \end{definition}

 \begin{remark} In this paper we never consider the prime $p = 2$.
-See \cite[Definition~4.1]{Hes15} for a definition of Witt complex which can be used for all primes.
+See \cite[Definition~4.1]{Hes15} for a definition of Witt complex which can be used for all primes, or \cite{Cos08} for a careful treatment of the $2$-typical de\thinspace Rham-Witt complex.
 One subtlety is that for $p = 2$, the differential does not necessarily satisfy $d \circ d = 0$. \end{remark}

 The following theorem defines the de\thinspace Rham-Witt complex over $R$ as the initial object in the category of Witt complexes over $R$.
 Its existence is proved in \cite{HM04}.

 \begin{theorem}[{\cite[Theorem~A]{HM04}}] Let $R$ denote a $\ZZ_{(p)}$-algebra, where $p$ is an odd prime.
 There is an initial object $W_{\cdot} \Omega^{\bullet}_R$ in the category of Witt complexes over $R$.
 We call this complex the de\thinspace Rham-Witt complex over $R$.
 Moreover, for every $d \geq 0$ and $n \geq 1$, the canonical map